andreashlarsen/Larsen2021-C2/README.md

 dist_ang_restraint_<XXX>.dat: Plumed files for each protein.

 ### mdp files
-#### note: some of the mdp files are copied and modified by LOGBOOK_C2.sh or UMBRELLA.sh or LOGBOOK_AT.sh before they are used.
+#### note: some of the mdp files are copied and modified by LOGBOOK_C2.sh or UMBRELLA.sh or LOGBOOK_AT.sh before use.
 minimization.mdp:  CG minimization.
 equilibration.mdp: CG equilibration.
 production.mdp:    CG production.